Skip to main content

 Schedule of Classes

-Class 1) May 2- Ball Point Pen- We’ll start our class off with one of the most easily accessible mediums.
+Class 1) April 24- Ball Point Pen- We’ll start our class off with one of the most easily accessible mediums.
 The ball point pen.
 This tool, with a little elbow grease, can be used to create a lot of space and texture with a built-up line and mark making.

-Meeting Location – Glen Echo Park
+Meeting Location –

-Class 3 May 16 Grey Scale Copic Markers (or similar) – These markers are my absolute favorite medium to travel with.
+Class 2) May 1 – Grey Scale Copic Markers (or similar) – These markers are my absolute favorite medium to travel with.
 I just use three markers (the Ciao size) and the white of the paper but find that they give me all the range I need to capture the value and look of a location.
 They are thicker than a Micron pen and have a brush side and a chisel side.

-Class 4) May 23 Grey Scale Copic Markers (or similar)
+Class 4) May 15 Grey Scale Copic Markers (or similar)

-Meeting Location – Glen Echo Park
+Meeting Location –

-Class 6) June 6 Derwent Intense Pencils
+Class 6) May 29 Derwent Intense Pencils

-Class 7) June 13 Derwent Intense Pencils
+Class 7) June 5 Derwent Intense Pencils

-Class 8) June 20 Any media
+Class 8) June 12 Any media

-Class 9) June 27 Any media
+Class 9) June 19 Any media

 Supply List

-4H Pencil and eraser
+2H Pencil and eraser

 Copic Markers – C3, C5, C7 – I like the “Ciao” size but any size will do.
-The “C” stands for cool, but if you want warm greys, you can get them instead.
+The “C” stands for cool, but if you want “W” warm greys, you can get them instead.

 Ball Point Pen- Any true ball point pen.
 Bic will do fine